 We began planting Quin’s Vineyard in 1998.
 We worked with John Alban of Alban Wines to propagate the vines, with the Syrah clone Alban 1 from Alban Vineyards and our initial Pinot Noir cuttings being the 2A clone from Rosemary’s Vineyard (a very select portion of Talley Vineyards plantings).
 All of the original plantings are on 5 x 8 foot spacing with 5C rootstock.

-Once we began to ferment the first vintage from the vineyard, were able to appreciate the quality of the wines that could be produced from this site.
-It was immediately obvious that planting additional vines was clearly necessary.
-Two additional blocks of vines have been planted since the initial planting, including nearly a half acre of 1 x 2 meter density Pinot Noir.
-Our current vine count is more than triple the original.
+Once we began to ferment the first vintage from the vineyard, we were able to appreciate the wine quality this site could produce.
+It was immediately obvious that planting additional vines was necessary.
+We added half an acre of 1 x 2 meter planting of Pinot Noir clones 114, 667, and 777 as well as an additional block of Alban 1 Syrah.
+All of the subsequent plantings were on 101-14 rootstock.
+A single row of own-rooted Torrontés, an Argentinian white varietal, was planted within the original Syrah block.
+These grapes are harvested and co-fermented with the Syrah, producing our own spin on one of the finest regions of the Rhône – the Côte Rôtie.
+Our current planted acreage is more than triple the original.
 Our friends have suggested that we need to utilize all of the land at our site, and note that bulldozing our home may be required.